 Nothing.
-Tutoring is provided free of charge by Loyola University Chicago, which supports the Literacy Center as a gift to our neighbors in Chicago.
+Tutoring is provided free of charge by Loyola University Chicago, which supports the Literacy Center as a gift to our adult neighbors in Chicago.

 There is no testing at the LCLC.

-When we are in person, our tutoring hours are Monday, Tuesday, Wednesday, and Thursday evenings, from 7:00-9:30 p.m., with a break from 8:15-8:25.
+When we are in person, our tutoring hours are Monday, Tuesday, Wednesday, and Thursday evenings, from 7:00-9:30 p.m.

 If your tutor does not come, we will try our best to match you up with another tutor.
 On a very busy night, however, we might not be able to find one, and it might take some time and cause you to wait.

-If you are sick, please call to cancel as soon as you can (773-508-2330) or email us at email@example.com or firstname.lastname@example.org.
+If you are sick, please email to cancel as soon as you can at email@example.com or firstname.lastname@example.org.
 That stands for LO yola CO mmunity LI teracy CE nter.